ska-telescope/ska-mid-integration/tests/tmc_csp_new_ITH/README.md

     make k8s-test CSP_SIMULATION_ENABLED=false MARK=tmc_csp_new_ITH
     ```

-Some further, maybe useful options to be set:
+Some further, maybe useful `Makefile` variables are:

 - `PYTHON_TEST_NAME="..."` to use the `-k` option of `pytest` to
   filter the tests by python name;